-The central age of the basal samples is the oldest at $7.8 \pm 0.7$ Ma (sample SB07) (Table 1, Figure 4b; raw data are available in Table B1).
-From sample SB54 up to sample SB83 at the top of the section, the central ages are younger and vary from $4.5 \pm 0.6$ Ma to $5.9 \pm 0.7$ Ma, but remain identical within error (Figure 4b).
-Three out of the seven samples fail the $\chi^2$ test [Galbraith, 2005] with P( $\chi^2$ ) < 5% (Table 1), indicating that dispersion in the fission-track grain-age distributions may be significant.
-Apatite fission-track samples collected from bedrock samples across the modern landscape in eastern Bhutan vary significantly in a northsouth direction [Coutand et al., 2014].
+The central age of the basal samples is the oldest at 7.8 \pm 0.7 Ma (sample SB07) (Table 1 and Figure 4b; raw data are available in Table S1).
+From sample SB54 up to sample SB83 at the top of the section, the central ages are younger and vary from 4.5 \pm 0.6 Ma to 5.9 \pm 0.7 Ma but remain identical within error (Figure 4b).
+Three out of the seven samples fail the χ^2 test [Galbraith, 2005] with $P(\chi^2) < 5\%$ (Table 1), indicating that dispersion in the fission track grain-age distributions may be significant.
+Apatite fission track samples collected from bedrock samples across the modern landscape in eastern Bhutan vary significantly in a north-south direction [Coutand et al., 2014].
 Therefore, the age dispersion observed in the detrital data along the Dungsam Chu section may be attributed to different provenance areas characterized by different exhumation rates in the upstream catchments.

 Altogether, vitrinite reflectance and DAFT data clearly indicate that no partial resetting occurred along the section.
-In fact, the bottom-most sample yield maximum burial temperatures of $65 \pm 4$ °C and the temperature of the uppermost levels of the apatite fission-track partial annealing zone is comprised between 75 and 60 °C for holding time of 1 to 10 Ma, respectively (e.g. [Reiners and Brandon, 2006]).
-Moreover, central DAFT ages decrease up section (Figures 3 & 4b, Table 1) while the opposite would be expected if the samples had been reset in the sedimentary basin and subsequently re-exhumed.
+In fact, the bottommost sample yields maximum burial temperatures of $65 \pm 4^{\circ}$ C and the temperature of the uppermost levels of the apatite fission track partial annealing zone is comprised between 75 and 60°C for holding time of 1 to 10 Ma, respectively [e.g., Reiners and Brandon, 2006].
+Moreover, central DAFT ages decrease upsection (Figures 3 and 4b and Table 1), while the opposite would be expected if the samples had been reset in the sedimentary basin and subsequently re-exhumed.

-To better constrain the stratigraphic age of the section, we have extracted the youngest component of the detrital age signal by decomposing the fission-track grain-age distribution into peaks using the Binomfit software [Brandon, 1992; 1996; 2002] (Table 1).
-The three samples failing the $\chi^2$ test (samples SB54, 79, and 83) and the basal sample SB07 yield two peaks.
-The older peak (P2) represents a minor component of about 10% of the total detrital fraction for most of the samples, and up to 30% for sample SB83 at the top of the section (Table 1).
-The younger peak $(P_1)$ represents the mode of AFT age derived from the fastest eroding parts of the source catchment.
-The fact that P1 gets younger upsection (Figure 4b), and that there is a marked dispersion of single-grain ages, supports vitrinite reflectance results suggesting that burial heating has little or not reset AFT single-grain ages after deposition.
-Therefore, we use P1 as a proxy for the maximum depositional age of the Siwalik Group along the Dungsam Chu sedimentary section.
-This implies that the sediments cannot be older than 6.9 -1.2/+1.4 Ma at the bottom of the section (sample SB07) and 3.6 -0.8 / +1.0 Ma at the top (sample SB83) (Table 1 & Figure 4b).
-Our results are supported by unpublished detrital zircon (U-Th)/He data collected from a sample located a few meters underneath our basal sample, yielding discordant single grain ages with a younger cluster at 7 Ma (Nadine McQuarrie, personal communication 2016).
+To better constrain the stratigraphic age of the section, we have extracted the youngest component of the detrital age signal by decomposing the fission track grain-age distribution into peaks using the Binomfit software [Brandon, 1992, 1996, 2002] (Table 1).
+The three samples failing the χ^2 test (samples SB54, 79, and 83) and the basal sample SB07 yield two peaks.
+The older peak (P_2) represents a minor component of about 10% of the total detrital fraction for most of the samples and up to 30% for sample SB83 at the top of the section (Table 1).
+The younger peak (P_1) represents the mode of AFT age derived from the fastest-eroding parts of the source catchment.
+The fact that P_1 gets younger upsection (Figure 4b), and that there is a marked dispersion of single-grain ages, supports vitrinite reflectance results suggesting that burial heating has little or not reset AFT single-grain ages after deposition.
+Therefore, we use P_1 as a proxy for the maximum depositional age of the Siwalik Group along the Dungsam Chu sedimentary section.
+This implies that the sediments cannot be older than 6.9-1.2/+1.4 Ma at the bottom of the section (sample SB07) and 3.6-0.8/+1.0 Ma at the top (sample SB83) (Table 1 and Figure 4b).
+Our results are supported by unpublished detrital zircon (U-Th)/He data collected from a sample located a few meters underneath our basal sample, yielding discordant single-grain ages with a younger cluster at 7 Ma (N. McQuarrie, personal communication, 2016).

 3.3.
-Paleomagnetic analysis
+Paleomagnetic Analysis

 To date the sedimentary section, we undertook a magnetostratigraphic study constrained by vitrinite reflectance and DAFT data.
-For details on sampling and analytical procedure, see Appendix C in SI.
+For details on sampling and analytical procedure, see Text S3 in the supporting information.

 3.3.1.
-Magnetization characteristics
+Magnetization Characteristics